NothingAG/constitution/constitution.md

 A super-circle may modify the purpose, domain, or accountabilities of a sub-circle, or remove the sub-circle altogether.
 A super-circle may also move its own defined roles or policies into a sub-circle, or move any from within the sub-circle into itself.
 Any of these modifications may only be done via the governance process of the super-circle.
 Beyond these allowed changes, a super-circle may not modify any defined roles or policies held within a sub-circle.

-### 3.7 GENERAL ROCKET CIRCLE
+### 3.7 BRIDGE

-The top-most circle of Nothing is the so-called **"general rocket circle" (GRC).** The general rocket circle encompasses all other circles and roles.
+The top-most circle of Nothing is the so-called **"bridge"**.
+The bridge encompasses all other circles and roles.
 It holds the purpose of Nothing (Article I).
-The GRC may update and adapt this purpose using the governance process (Article IV).
+The bridge may update and adapt this purpose using the governance process (Article IV).
 Note however that it must follow the special rules for changing the constitution (section 6.2) to do so, because Nothing's purpose is part of the constitution.
-The GRC controls all domains of Nothing which have not been allocated to another role.
+The bridge controls all domains of Nothing which have not been allocated to another role.
 It defines its own accountabilities through the governance process.

-As the top-most circle, the GRC has **no representative**.
+The bridge has **no representative**.
 All decisions which would normally be taken by the representative (see [Nothing's Peerdom Map](https://nothing.peerdom.org)) go through the circle's governance process.
-All roles which are directly within the GRC are circle members of the GRC and take part in the governance process.
-The GRC may use a policy to exclude minor roles from the governance process.
+The bridge may use a policy to exclude minor roles from the governance process.

-The GRC allocates domains to its sub-circles and its single roles.
-Unlike in regular circles, circle members of the GRC are only allowed to impact a domain of the GRC if it has been allocated to them, otherwise, decisions concerning GRC domains must go through the GRC's governance process.
+The bridge allocates domains to its sub-circles and its single roles.
+Unlike in regular circles, circle members of the bridge are only allowed to impact a domain of the bridge if it has been allocated to them, otherwise, decisions concerning bridge domains must go through the bridge's governance process.

 ## ARTICLE IV: GOVERNANCE PROCESS